Looking for white hat backlinks?

 – Eric Ward, author of the “Ultimate Guide to Link Building”

 With the rise of organic tactics and holistic SEO, more and more marketers will focus on creating meaningful connections.
-More SEOs will steer away from shameless promotion and focus on helping people be smarter, happier, richer.
+More SEOs will steer away from shameless promotion and focus on helping people be smarter, happier, and richer.

 As simple as they are, you still have to make them actually work by applying some common sense: